SigNoz/charts/distributed_README.md

 500K spans/s in 10 shards with 10 VMs of 16CPUs each
-130 CPUs used out of 160 CPUs
+120 CPUs used out of 160 CPUs
 91 CPUs used by CH
 22 CPUs used by otels

-4.5 CPUs used by clickhouse
+Stiky connection to pods causes ingestion to not increase with increasing receiver nodes

 THINGS TO DO
 1. GLOBAL INNER JOIN